West Lancashire Community Safety Partnership is aiming to tackle anti-social behaviour in the run up to Mischief Night and Bonfire Night.

 Through the annual Bright Sparx Campaign, the Partnership will aim to reduce anti-social behaviour, such as the misuse of fireworks, criminal damage and the number of anti-social fires started deliberately.

-Dave Tilleray, Community Safety Partnership chairman, said: “We know some people feel a little nervous around the time of Mischief night and Bonfire Night.
-But our comprehensive Bright Sparx action plan draws on experience of previous years to tackle potential problems and dangers around this time.”
+Heidi McDougall, Community Safety Partnership chairperson, said: “Our comprehensive Bright Sparx action plan draws on experience of previous years to tackle potential problems and dangers around Mischief night and Bonfire Night to keep residents safe at this time of year.”

-Councillor Kevin Wright, portfolio holder for Community Safety, said: “The Community Safety Partnership provides excellent value for money as the Council and its partners work together to tackle potential problems around this time.”
+Councillor Kevin Wright, West Lancashire Borough Council portfolio holder for Community Safety, said: “The Community Safety Partnership provides excellent value for money as the Council and its partners work together to tackle anti-social behaviour at this potentially difficult time of year.”

 In the run up to bonfire night neighbourhood policing teams will be conducting visible patrols and will deal robustly with incidents of anti-social behaviour.